Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Discretionary Data
 Any valid information that the issuer uses for “on-us” transactions and wishes to have transmitted through the authorization process for inquiries on interchange transactions.

+## Dynamic Currency Conversion
+Dynamic Currency Conversion (DCC) gives foreign customers the choice to pay for goods and services purchased in their home currency.

 ## Driver's License Number
 Driver's license number of consumer, for Check Verification / Guarantee requests.
 When requesting verification with Driver's License Number, you must use the State Code field to indicate the state in which the driver's license was issued.

-## Duration
+## Days Rented
-Duration field is the anticipated length of the hotel stay or auto rental and is required in hotel and auto rental custom payment service transactions.
+The `daysRented` field is the length of the [car rental](?path=docs/Resources/Guides/Industry-Verticals/Car-Rental.md) and is required in car and auto rental custom payment service transactions.

+## Number of Nights
+The `numberOfNights` field is the length of the [lodging stay](?path=docs/Resources/Guides/Industry-Verticals/Lodging.md) and is required in hotel and lodging custom payment service transactions.

 ## Dynamic Descriptor
 A [custom descriptor](?path=docs/Resources/Guides/Dynamic-Descriptor.md) you configure and pass with each transaction via the API.
 This includes both [soft descriptors](#soft-descriptor) and [hard descriptors](#hard-descriptor).
 Contact your account representative for more information on using dynamic descriptors.